 Although it’s possible to cook a fantastic meal at home, sometimes what you really want is the experience of going out to eat.
 At high-end restaurants, in particular, a big part of the pleasure comes from sitting and soaking up the luxurious atmosphere.
 But even at a mid-range eatery or a simple diner, there’s something satisfying about having someone else wait on you instead of having to take care of everything yourself.

 One way to enjoy this pleasure without spending big bucks is to go out for dessert only.
 You can go to a place that specializes in desserts, such as The Cheesecake Factory, and enjoy dessert and coffee for two for $30 or less.
+Pick up a discounted gift card from Raise.com and it will be even cheaper.
 Or you can go to a diner and savor comfort foods like pecan pie, strudel, or an ice cream sundae.
 Two desserts and two cups of coffee, including tax and tip, should set you back less than $20.

 9. Spiffy Socks